Maintenance Technician Career Guide: Duties, Skills & Salary

 Most Common Types of Maintenance Technicians by Industry

-There are maintenance technician jobs across many different industries, but these three are the most common:
+There are maintenance technician roles across many different industries, but these three are the most common:

 Building Maintenance Technician